digitalmacgyver/viblio_server/node/fs/README.md

 images) by calling /thumb/$path?dim=WxH, where $path is that which obtained by an upload.
 The cache directory must exist and be writable: dirname( config.body_parser_options.uploadDir )/.cache

+NOW WORKS FOR VIDEO!  /thumb/$path.png?vim=WxH  (add .png after path and use 'vim' instead of 'dim').

 # Deletions